javierdearcos/rest-builder-docs/REST Builder.md

 ## Running REST Builder and understanding generating code

-Once you had the folder structure set and the REST Configuration file and OpenAPI documents defined, you can run REST Builder tool to generate the scaffolding for your REST web service.
-This can be done using Maven and Gradle REST Builder plugins.
+Once you have the folder structure set and the REST Configuration file and OpenAPI documents defined, you can run REST Builder tool to generate the scaffolding for your REST web service.
+This can be done using Maven or Gradle REST Builder plugins.

 ### Using Gradle